 We started by discussing the Rio Paralympics and his impressions of the achievements, Ade told me, “I don’t think it has ever happened before that a nation has hosted a games and at the following games surpassed their medal total.
 All the signs were there when you saw what the Olympic Team did and the Paralympic Team has always historically done better, mind you we were helped with Russia not being there!”

-I went on to ask Ade about the perceptions of disabled people in this country and if the Paralympic Games really help to change people’s view of disabled people.
+I went on to ask Ade about the perceptions of disabled people in this country and if the Paralympic Games really help to change people’s view.
 He explained, “You are not going to feel any pity for the guys winning medals and the impression it is giving to the public is, look, you can have a disability but you can be strong, you can be independent and you can live a life as good as any able bodied person, if not better.
 These guys, the Paralympians, have become aspirational figures now.”

-So we moved on to Manchester and Rotary in Great Britain and Ireland Conference where he will be one of the headline speakers.
+So we got onto the subject of the Manchester and Rotary International in Great Britain and Ireland Conference where he will be one of the headline speakers.
 I have no doubt he will as usual woo the audience with his life as a Paralympian, polio survivor and TV presenter and an all-round great guy.
 As ever it was a pleasure to speak with him and he is now on board as a polio ambassador for Rotary.
 His enthusiasm for life is infectious and the day was brighter for having spoken with him.